AkunoCode/Knots-and-Greens/readme.md

-# Knots and Greens - Full-Stack Web Application (MERN Stack)
+# Knots and Greens - Full-Stack E-commerce Website (MERN Stack)

-Welcome to the Knots and Greens repository!
-This is the source code for our final project in the Bootcamp: Full-Stack Mastery: A Comprehensive Training on Web Development Frameworks using the MERN Stack.
+This is the source code for my final project in the Bootcamp: "Full-Stack Mastery: A Comprehensive Training on Web Development Frameworks" .
+Knots and Greens is a MERN stack-based e-commerce website that specializes in selling plants and macramé decorations.

 ## Course Overview
-The Full-Stack Mastery course provides a comprehensive introduction to Full Stack Web Development using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+The Full-Stack Mastery bootcamp provides a comprehensive introduction to Full Stack Web Development using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 Throughout the course, participants gain hands-on experience and practical skills required to develop modern web applications.
-By the end of the course, you will have the skills and knowledge necessary to build full-stack web applications using the MERN stack.
+As the culmination of the bootcamp, we have built Knots and Greens as the final output.

 ## Course Objectives
-By completing this course, you will achieve the following objectives:
+By completing this bootcamp, you will achieve the following objectives:

 - Understand the concepts of full-stack web development
 - Acquire basic knowledge of HTML, CSS, and JavaScript